When you are living and working in Mexico, running a business or investing in Mexican real estate, you will need to engage with Mexico’s banks.

 BBVA is short for Banco Bilbao Vizcaya Argentaria that, as the name suggests, is a Spanish bank.
 BBVA bought Bancomer and re-branded the name to BBVA Bancomer replacing the look to match the parent bank’s corporate theme and colors.
 BBVA has a huge branch network with branches and ATMs at every main town and city throughout Mexico and is one of the banks in Mexico which is often seen reaching out to foreign clients through magazines targeted at foreigners, e.g. glossy real estate and in-flight magazines.

-The British banking giant, HSBC (Hong-Kong Shanghai Bank of Commerce) bought the Mexican bank formerly known as Bital.
-Bital’s image and reputation was so dated that the bank immediately re-branded every branch to its HSBC brand.
+The British banking giant, HSBC (Hong-Kong Shanghai Bank of Commerce) bought the Mexican bank formerly known as Bital and immediately re-branded every branch to its HSBC brand.
 HSBC claims to have the largest branch network of any bank in Mexico (inherited from Bital) and it was also the first bank in Mexico to open very extended hours (until 7pm at some branches); it was also the first retail bank to open its larger branches on Saturday mornings.
-Other banks have followed suit and extended opening hours are a world-away from Mexican bank’s opening hours in the 80’s and early 90’s, when they closed their doors by 1pm.
+The other banks have since followed suit and extended opening hours: a far-cry from the 80s and 90s, when banks closed their doors to the public by 1pm.
 Longer opening hours have also helped to ease the waiting time in lines at banks in Mexico: before, when all banks closed by lunchtime, extremely long lines were part-and-parcel of the banking experience in Mexico.
 Thankfully, those days have passed.

 Previously known as Inverlat, the bank was bought out by the Canadian banking giant Scotiabank and promptly re-branded in the new parent’s image.
 Judging from reviews and internet bulletin boards, this seems to be a popular bank with foreigners.
 Scotiabank’s branches are well represented in all major towns and cities but the bank does not have the breadth and depth of branch network reach as Banamex, Bancomer, and HSBC.